 Upper and Lower Slaughter

 Full of tiny cute houses, this place – which you’ll find in Gloucestershire – is definitely picture perfect!
 Quiet, sleepy cottages made from limestone, with cute hearts in each window and perfect potted plants around every door make this small town so postcard perfect!

 The name ‘Slaughter’ comes from old English ‘Slohtre’ which actually means ‘muddy place’ as opposed to anything to do with killing things.

 This village is much more residential than the others, so it’s great for a walk around and to admire its beautiful character but there is not much more to do here beyond walking and admiring!

 The most perfect village with medieval vibes as if it was plucked straight from a fairy tale, Castle Combe, in Wiltshire, well deserves to be mentioned among the best villages in the Cotswolds.
 This chocolate box village will surprise you with its beauty.
 Often sighted as one of the prettiest villages in the UK this is certainly one for the top of the list.
 Start your exploration from the 14th century market square, and make it a point to walk around!

 There are small cafes offering breakfast and hot drinks; so take the time to enjoy this village how it should be, sleepy and tranquil before the mass tourism hits.
 We would recommend the Little Picnic Tea Room to allow yourself to indulge in the Castle Combe way of life with Tea Pots and Cream Cakes.

 If you fancy indulging head to the Manor house for Michelin star quality food!
-They offer afternoon tea, Sunday lunch and alfresco dining.
+They offer afternoon tea (it’s almost as good as that I had in Victoria after visiting Butchart Gardens!), Sunday lunch and alfresco dining.
 So whatever you fancy they have some incredible options!
 If you choose to visit make sure you leave time to walk around the front of the manor.
 It has such a beautiful exterior it would be a shame to not take your time.